How did J&B Rare become the fifth highest-selling spirit in the world?

 United Wine Traders merged with Gilbeys to become International Vintners & Distillers (IDV) from 1962.
 Gilbeys’ strong international distribution network helped to establish J&B Rare in Australia, New Zealand, Canada, South Africa and Ireland.

-J&B became the highest-selling Scotch whisky in the United States, with one million cases exported in 1962.
+J&B Rare became the highest-selling Scotch whisky in the United States, with one million cases exported in 1962.
 The New York City area remained the heartland of the product.
+The brand remained virtually unknown in its native Britain.

 Two million cases of J&B Rare were exported to America in 1967.
 J&B Rare was exported to 84 countries.